What is Type 2 diabetes?

 How can you help?

-You could participate in our upcoming pilot study if you are a woman of the following criteria:
+You can participate in our upcoming pilot study if you are a woman who fits the following criteria:

 - A healthy female with a previous history of GDM